Buying a Business Domain Name in Three Simple Steps

 1. Do Your Research

 Your domain name will be tied to everything, including social media handles and company email addresses.
-Before finalizing your domain name, it's essential to research it across social media platforms and trademark databases.
+Before finalizing your domain name, it's essential to conduct a search across social media platforms and trademark databases.
 Consistency is key to establishing a strong online brand, so aligning your domain name with your social media handles is highly recommended.
 Additionally, check through the database to ensure your domain name is not already trademarked.

 1. Prepare to Commit

-It’s important to be strategic about the domain name that you choose!
+It’s essential to be strategic about the domain name that you choose!
 Changing a domain, in many instances, usually means starting over from scratch when it comes to Search Engine Optimization (SEO), unless you pay premium dollars to purchase a domain that already has a history tied to it (and, therefore, a healthy backlink profile).
-At one point, domain age was widely understood to be a ranking factor for Google’s algorithm, but it’s unclear just how significant it is now.
+At one point, domain age was widely considered a ranking factor in Google’s algorithm, but its current significance is unclear.

-It is clear that while the age of a domain alone may not necessarily make it rank higher in Google, sites that have been around for years tend to have an advantage when ranking because they usually have more backlinks – which is a direct ranking factor.
-Keep this in mind when buying a domain name, as you won’t want to start over down the line with a brand new domain with no backlinks or history.
+It is clear that while a domain's age alone may not necessarily make it rank higher in Google, sites that have been around for years tend to have an advantage in ranking because they usually have more backlinks, a direct ranking factor, just as long as the pages the links point to remain the same (no fooling Google).
+Keep this in mind, both good and bad, when buying a domain name, as you won’t want to start over down the line with a brand new domain with no backlinks or a negative history.

 Step 2: Confirm & Purchase your Domain Name

-At Coalmarch, we recommend our customers use GoDaddy for purchasing and managing their domains.
+At Coalmarch, we recommend that our customers use GoDaddy to purchase and manage their domains.
 As the world’s largest registrar, GoDaddy is easy to use and reliable.
-(No, we do not get paid to say this; we truly believe it.)
+(No, we do not get paid to say this; we genuinely believe it.)

 Step 3: Provide Delegate Access